Form Validation

 }

 You can also register custom validators for your form schema.
+Read more about validators

-Did you see how simple that was?
-Makes writing form validation a breeze.
-Behind the scenes, the validation utility will validate values using the set of rules you define, handle the displaying of error messages and provide you with useful valid
+Behind the scenes, the validation utility will validate values using the set of rules you define, handle the displaying of error messages, automatically serialize the schema, and provide you with useful valid

 , invalid